pret/pokered/FEATURES.md

 - 7 moves that people almost never use were renamed and changed to have much more useful effects (mostly based on unused prototype moves):
   - CONSTRICT is now STATIC SNAG - 75 base power, electric type, 30% chance of paralysis, 100% accuracy (Inspired by the unused prototype moves `PARALYZING SCISSORS` and `ELEKITER`)
   - TAKE DOWN is now HEAT RUSH - 75 base power, fire type, 30% chance of burn, 100% accuracy (Inspired by the unused prototype move `MEGA FIRE`)
-  - KINESIS is now FIREWALL - status move, fire type, causes burn, 80% accuracy (Inspired by the unused prototype move `F WALL`)
+  - KINESIS is now FIREWALL - 20 base power, fire type, causes burn, 90% accuracy (Inspired by the unused prototype move `F WALL`).
+If used on a pokemon that is already burned, power increases to 40.
+If used again after that, power increases to a maximum of 80.
+If the user is at least level 50, the increases are instead to 80 and 140 power maximum.
   - COUNTER is now DRAIN PUNCH - 75 base power, fighting type, drains HP, 100% accuracy
   - RAZOR WIND is now ROOST - heals 1/2 max HP
   - SLAM is now FILTHY SLAM - 80 base power, poison type, no additional effect, 100% accuracy  (Inspired by the unused prototype move `GASTRO ACID`)